lamba92/kotlingram/README.md

 `mingwx64`, `macosx64` and `linuxx64` platform are have some building issues I will work on later.

-Unfortunately I had troubles publishing on Maven Central.
-I will look on the issue soon.
-The packages are published on GitHub Package Registry as well [here](https://github.com/lamba92?tab=packages&repo_name=kotlingram) but a login is required with a GitHub personal access token (PAT).
+The packages are published on GitHub Package Registry as well [here](https://github.com/lamba92?tab=packages&repo_name=kotlingram), but a login is required with a GitHub personal access token (PAT).

 ## Extensible